gerhynes/docker-notes/README.md

 Docker Compose is a tool built into Docker that lets you make a single `docker-compose.yaml` file that contains all the container configuration of your project.

-Make the Docker Compose file in the root directory shared by all the projects you want to run in tandem.
+Make the Docker Compose file in the root directory shared by all the projects that you want to run in tandem.

 Docker Compose creates the image and runs the container for it.